-Risk of injuries and damage to mobility device due to unapproved components and accessory parts
+Risk of injuries and damage to mobility device due to unapproved components and accessories / options

-Seating systems, additions and accessory parts which have not been approved by Invacare for use with this mobility device can affect the tipping stability and increase tipping hazards.
+Seating systems, additions and accessories / options which have not been approved by Invacare for use with this mobility device can affect the tipping stability and increase tipping hazards.

-Only ever use seating systems, additions and accessory parts which have been approved by Invacare for this mobility device.
+Only ever use seating systems, additions and accessories / options which have been approved by Invacare for this mobility device.